Grione/react-burger/README.md

 ## Description

 This app allows you to assemble your burger from the ingredients.
 You can place an order on the test server.
+This app available only for desktop screens.

 ## Stack
 - React TS (Redux)
+- Jest and Cypress
 - HTML5
 - CSS

 ## Features
-- Implemented dnd functionality for ingredients
-- There is a basic authorization functionality on the server
-- TypeScript in action
+- Burger assembly (using React Drag and Drop)
+- view detailed information about the ingredient (Pop—up window)
+- view the order feed with details of a specific order (WebSocket connection is configured)
+- registration / authorization
+- the ability to reset and restore the password
-- Personal account with order history
+- editing user data in the personal account and viewing the order history

 ## How to run locally
 - install dependencies on the root folder